karlssonlinda/ml-taupet-pred/README.md

  **Input variables**

 Input files should be in tabular format (e.g., csv) and include clinical, plasma and/or MRI variables as columns.
 See an example dataframe with simulated data (df_simulated.csv) and try the models on it using the notebook eval_example.ipynb.
+Note that this data is randomly sampled from normal distributions of variables in appropriate ranges, so it will show very low performance on the tasks.

 1. Clinical variables: numeric (age [years], sex [0=male, 1=female], education [years], mmse score, 10 word recall score, number of APOE ε2 alleles, number of APOE ε4 alleles).
 2. Plasma variables: numeric (p-tau217, p-tau181, p-tau231, NTA, GFAP, NfL).